What Is Long Division? A Step-By-Step Guide For Primary School

 How to explain long division

-If children struggle with multiplication and division, particularly times tables, it helps to list multiples of the divisor before completing the division to reduce the cognitive demand on the child when working through the method.
-This can be done with short division too, but let’s use the example above to show how listing the multiples would help.
+If children struggle with multiplication and division, particularly times tables, it helps to list multiples of the divisor before completing the division.
+This reduces the cognitive demand on the child when working through the method.

 long division method example 1